 - Team Building – It’s one thing to assemble a team, it’s another to create a unit that works together seamlessly.
 That takes time and effort.
 Some people might just adhere like glue and get down to work.
 If you every have a team like that, tell us, because they’re likely hanging out with Bigfoot and the Loch Ness Monster.
 But seriously, individuals can work in groups, but not without some real bonding through team-building exercises.
 If you put this work in before the project, you’ll have less issues during its run.

 - Negotiations – Almost every aspect of project management involves some degree of negotiations.
 From working with your team to your sponsors and certainly outside contractors and vendors, you’re constantly angling for the best deal.
 There’s a cottage industry around how to negotiate and it’s your responsibility to find a technique that works.
 The better you can negotiate a contract, say, the more likely you are to stick to the planned budget.

-- Organization – A manager is someone expert in organization.
+- Organization – A manager is someone expert in the organization.
 When you’re working on a project there are so many balls in the air that it’s easy to lose track of one or two.
-There’s resources, money, time all competing for your attention.
+There are resources, money and time all competing for your attention.
 It’s more than you can keep in your head without going mad, so you need to have organizational techniques and tools handy to keep all those balls falling where they’re supposed to.